sportsbookguru/sportsbookguru.github.io/README.md

 ### How To Guarantee Winnings From Risk Free Bets
-There are ways to guarantee that you will net a positive return with the sign-up bonuses highlighted above.
-Below are the details on how to do so.
+There are ways to guarantee that you will net a positive return with the sign-up bonuses highlighted below.  here are the details on how to do so.

 #### Strategy 1: For books that award "Free Bet" stake when "Free Bets" are won
-**$1,000 Risk Free Bet = $410**
+**$1,000 Risk Free Bet = $410**<br />
 **Applies to:** Fanduel Sportsbook, Barstool Sportsbook

 <ol>
   <li>Find a buddy</li>
-  <li>Sign up using the instructions & links above and deposit funds to receive your risk free bet promo</li>
+  <li>Sign up using the instructions & links provided in the section below and deposit funds to receive your risk free bet promo</li>
   <li>Find an event that has a half point spread (e.g. -5.5 and +5.5) and even odds on both sides of the line (usually -110 on each side is the best you will see)</li>
   <ol>
     <li><i>The half point spread ensures there is no possibility of a tie</i></li>